linguvistik/duden-scraper/README.md

 + `--part-of-speech` / `-pos` (optional): Restrict the results to lemmas whose part of speech ("Wortart") is amongst the provided ones.
 Accepted values are:
   `Verb`, `Adjektiv`, `Substantiv`.
-+ `--starts-with` (optional): Restrict results to lemmas which start with the provided string.
++ `--starts-with` (optional): Restrict results to lemmas which start with one of provided strings.
 + `--does-not-start-with` (optional): Restrict results to lemmas which do not start with any of the provided strings.
 + `--extract` (optional): Which features to extract from the lemma.
 Defaults to